JackPotat0/jackpotat0.github.io/docs/game.md

 *The games that changed my gaming view (i.e. ruin other games) in one way or another. *

 #### Kingdom Hearts 2 Final Mix (PS2)
 This game serves as my first experience to speedrunning.
 I found [Bl00dyBizkit's AGDQ2017 run](https://www.youtube.com/watch?v=PVjf3bc3Noo) when looking for Roxas strats and the rest is history.
 This is still my favourite speedrun of all time.
 I play the randomizer a lot and learnt some speedrun strats.
 Everything about combat in this game (aside from some questionable boss designs) is just perfect.
+Thanks SE for the PC release, now I can finally play the 2.5 version, Duck Flare is so broken.

 Story/Plot: The prologue is amazing.
 In just a few hours you are connected to one of the best written character in the series, then it's all downhill from there.
 Disney worlds are meh, didnt really teach Sora anything personally.
 Nobody lore is alright.
 Organization XIII works just enough for evil corporation but nothing memorable.
 The ending execution is pretty good though. ~~They could have ended KH right there~~.
 The only three story beats in the game I cared are the prologue, battle with Roxas and the ending.